 The pamphlets open with an introduction that is a devastating critique of the "chronic general disorganization" of revolutionary anarchism, a disorganization compared to nothing less than "yellow fever."
 From the first paragraph, the authors are ruthless: "it is very significant that, in spite of the strength and incontestably positive character of libertarian ideas, [...] the anarchist movement remains weak despite everything, and has appeared, very often [...] as a small event, an episode, and not an important factor."
-To remedy this state of affairs, the authors think "it is time for anarchism to leave the swamp of disorganization, to put an end to endless vacillations on the most important tactical and theoretical questions, to resolutely move towards a clearly recognized goal, and to operate an organized collective practice."
-They proposed the founding in the revolution suggests an orientation of events after anarchist theory" which should definitely not be confused with "the political leadership of the statist parties which leads finally to State Power".
+To remedy this state of affairs, the authors think "it is time for anarchism to leave the swamp of disorganization, to put an end to endless vacillations on the most important tactical and theoretical questions, to resolutely move towards a clearly recognized goal, and to operate an orthis role?
+For the authors, "anarchism should become the leading concept of revolution", they specify that "the leading position of anarchist ideas in the revolution suggests an orientation of events after anarchist theory" which should definitely not be confused with "the political leadership of the statist parties which leads finally to State Power".
 This idea of the "leading concept" was to get on the nerves of many anarchists and was to be severely critiqued.